 The Paley group specializes in developing new methods for synthetic organic chemistry.
-We are currently using planar chiral, enantiomerically pure sulfinyl iron(0) tricarbonyl complexes to control the absolute stereochemistry of spiroketal stereocenters.
+We are currently using planar chiral, enantiomerically pure iron(0) tricarbonyl diene complexes to control the absolute stereochemistry at positions along the periphery of these dienes to make spiroketals, carbocycles, and other natural product sub-units.

-Rablen group research focuses on ab initio (quantum mechanical) electronic structure calculations in two areas.
-(1) A systematic and quantitative exploration of how reactant structure affects the barriers of SN2, E2, and carbocation reactions.
-(2) Testing and validation of procedures for the computation of HNMR chemical shifts and coupling constants.
+Rablen group research focuses on using ab initio (quantum mechanical) electronic structure calculations to address fundamental questions in physical organic chemistry.
+Students are currently working in two areas: (1) investigating the barriers to interconversion in atropisomeric biaryl ethers, and (2) investigating how alkyl substitution in various positions influence the stability of carbocations having multiple resonance forms.
+Projects completed during the last few years include a systematic and quantitative exploration of how reactant structure affects the barriers of SN2, E2, and carbocation reactions, and testing and validation of procedures for the computation of HNMR chemical shifts and coupling constants.

 The Yatsunyk group focuses on the design, synthesis, and characterization of novel porphyrin-based antitumor drugs.
 Current work includes preparation of novel porphyrin molecules that are capable of both chiral sensing and interaction with noncanonical DNA structures called quadruplexes.
 In addition, our lab started working this summer on an application of quadruplex DNA in nanotechnology.
 More about the Yatsunyk Lab